ropensci/rnaturalearth/cran-comments.md

+This is a maintenance release that document/use the new special sentinel "_PACKAGE".

 ## revdepcheck results

 We checked 34 reverse dependencies (13 from CRAN + 21 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.